thesunny/create-preset/README.md

 ## Why not put the setup code in `@thesunny/presets`

 Unfortunately, `bin` commands don't work when you `yarn link` a package.
-It does work with `npm` but there is a bug in yarn that prevents this from working.
+This seems to be an outstanding bug that doesn't look like it will be fixed soon.
+It does work with `npm` but would like to stay in the `yarn` ecosystem for now.